-Learn more about NCAT’s Armed to Farm and additional training series at ARMEDTOFARM.ORG.
+To learn more about NCAT’s Armed to Farm program, visit ARMEDTOFARM.ORG.